There are many reasons why it's worth upgrading your entertainment set-up at home with a top-of-the-range new soundbar.

 Is $4,000 too much to spend on a soundbar - even one as genuinely awesome as the Creative X-Fi Sonic Carrier?
 Probably.
 But is a few grand worth spending to turn your basement or garage into a club / near-cinema-quality home theater?
 Yeah.
 It is.

-- We've come up with a list of the best Sci-Fi movies to really put your soundbar to the test.
+- We've come up with a list of the best movies on Netflix to put your soundbar to the test